Inx51/howlite-resources/README.md

 # Howlite Resources

-> Simple, pluggable HTTP resource store for fast prototyping and unstructured data.
+> Simple, pluggable HTTP resource store for fast prototyping and storage of any type of data.

 Howlite Resources lets you store, fetch, update, and delete any kind of resource (files, blobs, data) over HTTP.
-It's ideal for rapid prototyping, microservices, or as a backend for unstructured data.
+It's ideal for rapid prototyping, microservices, or as a backend for storing any type of data.

 ---